 Physiotherapy Approach to Femoral Stress Fractures: Causes, Symptoms, and Recovery

-A femoral stress fracture is a small crack in the femur caused by repetitive stress.
-These injuries are common among athletes, military personnel, and individuals engaged in high-impact activities.
+Femoral stress fractures are small cracks in the femur (thigh bone) that develop due to repetitive stress or overuse.
+They are common among athletes, military personnel, and individuals who engage in high-impact activities.
+If left untreated, these fractures can worsen, leading to more severe injuries and prolonged recovery time.
 Physiotherapy plays a vital role in recovery by promoting healing, restoring function, and preventing recurrence.

 Femoral stress fractures occur when repeated mechanical stress exceeds the bone’s ability to repair itself.
-Contributing factors include:
+Several factors contribute to the development of femoral stress fractures, including:

 Muscle Weakness or Imbalances: Weak hip, glute, or quadriceps muscles can alter biomechanics and increase stress on the femur.